 - Shows and parades have been canceled.

-- Masks must be worn in the parks.
+- Masks must be worn in all indoor locations and attraction queues.

 3. Download the MDE App